Listed on this page are our direct Bender

 was a painter.
 He died as a German soldier in WW II.
 Heinrich Reiss is

-1.4.7.2.2.1.9.2.3.4.
+1.4.6.1.2.1.1.5.2.3.7.
+Karl Heinrich Wipfler, 1-27-1914--12-1-1941, the seventh of eleven children of Wendelin Wipfler III and Anna Wilhelmine Sauer born in Rauenberg and died as a German soldier in WW II.
+Karl Heinrich Wipfler is my Bender / Fries / Blaies generation's 9th cousin, 1 generation removed.1.4.7.2.2.1.9.2.3.4.
 Karl Friedrich Link, 5-17-1917--3-27-1942, the fourth of five children of Johann Link and Rosa Göbel born in Rauenberg but died as a German soldier in WW II in Russia during the German invasion of that country.
-Karl Friedrich Link is my Bender / Blaies generation's 8th cousin 2 generations removed.
+Karl Friedrich Link is my Bender / Fries / Blaies generation's 8th cousin 2 generations removed.

 1.1.2.1.6.1.3.9.6.5.7.
 Alois Göbel, 6-16-1920--5-19-1942, the seventh of eight children of Theodore Göbel and Margarete Josefa Haberkorn born and died in Rettigheim.
-Alois Göbel was a laborer at home but died as a German soldier in WW II winter battle that ended in May in Charkow, Russia during the German invasion of Russia.
-Alois Göbel is my Bender / Blaies generation's 7th cousin, 1 generation removed.1.2.3.4.8.6.1.4.8.1.2.
+Alois Göbel was a laborer at home but died as a German soldier in WW II winter battle that ended in May in Charkow, Russia / Ukraine during the German invasion of Russia.
+Alois Göbel is my Bender / Fries / Blaies generation's 7th cousin, 1 generation removed.1.2.3.4.8.6.1.4.8.1.2.
 Friedrich Reiss,

 4-14-1921--7-12-1942, the second child of Ferdinand Reiss and Katharina

-Metzger born in Rettigheim but died in Iwanoka, Russia as a German
+Metzger born in Rettigheim but died in Ivanovka,

 soldier during Germany's invasion of Russia in WW II.
 Leopold lived